Rik Smits: National team career

 Smits has also played for the senior Netherlands national team.
 He played in the 1986 FIBA World Championship and EuroBasket 1987.

 Life after the NBA

 After his retirement, Smits has devoted his time to collecting and racing vintage motocross motorcycles.
 On 30 November 2011, Smits was featured in Yahoo!
 Sports, about his formal participation in competitive motocross racing.
+In 2007 Smits appeared on an episode of Pros vs. Joes.
 In 2008 Smits won the AHRMA Vintage National Premier 500 Intermediate Class riding a BSA 500.

 In 1998, near the end of his playing career, Smits bought a home in the Indianapolis suburb of Zionsville, Indiana, and continued to live in the home for nearly 20 years, expanding it in 2014 to include a regulation-size basketball half-court.
 Smits used two barns on the 12.5 acre property to house his motorcycles and cars, and built a dedicated motorcycle track in the rear of the property.
 He and his girlfriend put the property up for sale in the summer of 2017, shortly after they moved to Arizona.